 Because of the language barrier, Ma couldn’t communicate much with his grandparents, so he didn’t grow up cooking with them.
 By learning and cooking Chinese cuisine later in life, Ma’s culinary journey has taken him into an exploration of his own family as well as his heritage.

-Chiou, who went on to train at the Culinary Institute of America and helm a Japanese yakitori restaurant, first learned Chinese cuisine working for Tony at his family’s favorite takeout spot.
-Nowadays for Ma and Chiou, Chinese New Year is celebrated at home with small gatherings of close family.
+Nowadays for Ma, Chinese New Year is celebrated at home with small gatherings of close family.
 Ma’s parents, uncle, and cousins live in Virginia, so they’ll meet at someone’s house for a potluck dinner.
-Because of his hectic restaurant schedule, Chiou hasn’t been home to Texas in nearly a decade, but his parents make the trip to visit him and his sister, who also lives in the Virginia-DC area.
-Last year was Lucky Danger’s first Chinese New Year in business, so they served up big platters of celebratory dishes and handed out red envelopes.
+2021 was Lucky Danger’s first Chinese New Year in business, so they served up big platters of celebratory dishes and handed out red envelopes.

-To craft a Chinese New Year menu that celebrates each of their heritages as well as the holiday itself, Ma and Chiou draw from their memories celebrating, both with big communities in the past and their quieter gatherings with family nowadays.
+To craft a Chinese New Year menu that celebrates each of their heritages as well as the holiday itself, Ma draws from his memories celebrating, both with big communities in the past and their quieter gatherings with family nowadays.
 Many appear on Lucky Danger’s menu, like the broccoli beef, cashew chicken, and crab rangoons.
-Some are recipes that “every Chinese-American family has their version of,” Chiou says, like the tomato egg and congee—Ma makes his with long grain rice, while Chiou grew up with short-grain congee because his grandmother grew up in a Japanese neighborhood “and was surrounded by sushi rice,” he explains.
-His blue catfish is a take on the tradition of serving a whole fish, cooked in the same sauce as Tony’s black bass—though this chopped iteration is a bit more accessible to the home cook, he says.
+Some are recipes that “every Chinese-American family has their version of,” Chiou says, like the tomato egg and congee—Ma makes his with long grain rice.
+The blue catfish is a take on the tradition of serving a whole fish, cooked in the same sauce as Tony’s black bass—though this chopped iteration is a bit more accessible to the home cook.
 Taken as a whole, these celebratory recipes are the culmination of their years exploring their particular intersections of Asian American culture through the lens of Chinese American cuisine.